personaelabs/heyanoun/README.md

 ### What do we mean by credible pseudonymous messages?

-**Every message posted is paired with a [zkSNARK](https://en.wikipedia.org/wiki/Non-interactive_zero-knowledge_proof) proof that, using cryptography, asserts a given message correctly satisfies the predicate we define above without revealing the identity of the poster of the message.** In other words, every anonymous message posted is paired with a proof that asserts that the original poster of this message has an Etherem address that is indeed a snapshotted holder of {>= 1, >= 2 nouns or is a nounder} depending on the claim and that the message posted is what we claim it to be.
+**Every message posted is paired with a [zkSNARK](https://en.wikipedia.org/wiki/Non-interactive_zero-knowledge_proof) proof that, using cryptography, asserts a given message correctly satisfies the predicate we define above without revealing the identity of the poster of the message.** In other words, every anonymous message posted is paired with a proof that asserts that the original poster of this message has an Ethereum address that is indeed a snapshotted holder of {>= 1, >= 2 nouns or is a nounder} depending on the claim and that the message posted is what we claim it to be.
 These proofs are public and anyone can verify for themself.
 This is valuable because

 1. it allows **any individual to trustlessly verify that a message is valid** (i.e. posted by a Nouner and was not tampered with)
 2. it allows Nouners to be able to honestly voice their opinions about props because their **anonymity is guaranteed and they do not have to trust anyone** (for example the operators of this service) to not dox them